telerik/reporting-docs/designing-reports/report-designer-tools/web-report-designer/overview.md

 Since the Web Report Designer uses [Kendo UI](https://www.telerik.com/kendo-ui) for its template it is possible to use it even with a custom build instead of using the entire Kendo bundle.
 You may do this using the [gulp build tool](https://docs.telerik.com/kendo-ui/intro/scripts/what-you-need#using-gulp).

-Below you can find the list of widgets that the Web Report Designer requires in order to work properly.
+Below you can find the list of widgets that the Web Report Designer requires in order to work properly in your web reporting application.
 Note that the widgets have other dependencies.
 The _Touch_ widget is required only for the gestures.
 Kendo's _MVVM_ is a set of a few Kendo classes that facilitates the process of separating the model from the view.
 It is used when databinding the KendoUI widgets to some model data.

 Required widgets: